vackosar/vackosar.github.io/_posts/2022-04-10-googles-pathways-language-model-and-chain-of-thought.md

 Greedy:
 - This joke is about how annoying and intrusive in-laws can be.
 The person is trying to visit their family, but their mother says that their step-dad's poetry reading is that night.
 So the person is now flying in the next day to avoid it.

+PaLM: The joke is that the speaker's mother is trying to get them to go to their step dad's poetry reading, but the speaker doesn't want to go, so they are changing their flight to the day after the poetry reading.